ameysh/sleek-json/README.md

 - **Minify JSON**: Compress your JSON data to a single line.
 - **Specification Support**: Choose between RFC 8259 and JSON5 specifications.

-## Usage

-To use the Sleek JSON Formatter, simply add your JSON data into the provided text area.
-You can then choose the number of spaces for indentation and select the desired JSON specification.
-Then choose "Format" to beautify your JSON data or "Minify" to compress it into a single line.

 ## Installation

 Sleek JSON Formatter is a fully web-based tool.
 You can access it directly through your web browser using the link.
 No installation is required.

-## Dependencies
+Dependencies

 [JSON5](https://cdnjs.cloudflare.com/ajax/libs/json5/2.2.1/index.min.js)

+## Usage

+To use the Sleek JSON Formatter, simply add your JSON data into the provided text area.
+You can then choose the number of spaces for indentation and select the desired JSON specification.
+Then choose "Format" to beautify your JSON data or "Minify" to compress it into a single line.

 ## License